Hilaire Belloc: Essays and travel writing

 In 1902, Belloc published The Path to Rome, an account of a walking pilgrimage from Central France across the Alps to Rome.
 The Path to Rome contains descriptions of the people and places he encountered, his drawings in pencil and in ink of the route, humour, poesy.
 In 1909, Belloc published The Pyrenees, providing many details of that region.
 As an essayist he was one of a small group (with Chesterton, E. V. Lucas and Robert Lynd) of popular writers.

+During World War I, Belloc was perceived by soldiers as a "kept correspondent" for the Entente leadership.
+The Wipers Times mocked him as "Belary Helloc", a satirical persona who advanced foolish suggestions for winning the war.

 Poetry

-His Cautionary Tales for Children, humorous poems with an implausible moral, illustrated by Basil Temple Blackwood (signing as "B.T.B.") and later by Edward Gorey, are the most widely known of his writings.
+His 1907 Cautionary Tales for Children, humorous poems with implausible morals, illustrated by Basil Temple Blackwood (signing as "B.T.B.") and later by Edward Gorey, are the most widely known of his writings.
 Supposedly for children, they, like Lewis Carroll's works, are more to adult and satirical tastes: "Henry King, Who chewed bits of string and was early cut off in dreadful agonies".
 A similar poem tells the story of "Rebecca, who slammed doors for fun and perished miserably".

 The tale of "Matilda who told lies and was burned to death" was adapted into the play Matilda Liar! by Debbie Isitt.
 Quentin Blake, the illustrator, described Belloc as at one and the same time the overbearing adult and mischievous child.
 Roald Dahl was a follower.
 But Belloc has broader if sourer scope.
 For example, with Lord Lundy (who was "far too freely moved to Tears"):